Characterizations of certain matroids by maximizing valuative invariants: Background

 where $S_n$ is the symmetric group on $[n]$.
-(Note that dropping the bar over $\mathbb{I}$ indicates the symmetrized version.)
-It follows that if $M$ and $N$ are isomorphic but unequal matroids on $[n]$, then $\bar{\mathbb{I}}(\mathcal{P}(M))\ne \bar{\mathbb{I}}(\mathcal{P}(N))$ but $\mathbb{I}(\mathcal{P}(M))=\mathbb{I}(\mathcal{P}(N))$.
-Theorem \ref{thm:dfnested} carries over to the setting of unlabeled matroids: when both $M$ and the nested matroids are treated as unlabeled, the same equality holds with the same coefficients.
-Of course, by considering matroids up to isomorphism, typically some terms merge.
-For instance, for the matroid $M$ in Figure \ref{fig:MuExample1}, when considering $\bar{\mathbb{I}}(\mathcal{P}(M))$, there are two different nested matroids whose cyclic flats are, besides $\emptyset$ and $E(M)$, a set of size two and rank $1$ (i.e., $A$ or $B$), and these give different terms in Equation (\ref{eq:lcnested}), each with coefficient $-1$; however, in $\mathbb{I}(\mathcal{P}(M))$, they give the same unlabeled nested matroid, namely, the nested matroid that is encoded by the lattice path $NENNEEEE$, and its coefficient is $-2$.
-Taking this into account, Theorem \ref{thm:dfnested} implies that the symmetrized indicator function of any unlabeled matroid of rank $r$ on $n$ elements can be written in exactly one way as an integer linear combination of the symmetrized indicator functions of unlabeled nested matroids of rank $r$ on $n$ elements.
-By imposing a linear order on the set of all $\binom{n}{r}$ unlabeled nested matroids of rank $r$ on $n$ elements and considering the set of coordinate vectors of unlabeled matroids of rank $r$ on $n$ elements relative to these nested matroids, one gets a set of points in $\mathbb{R}^{\binom{n}{r}}$.
-The convex hull of this set of points is the \emph{polytope $\Omega_{r,n}$ of unlabeled matroids of rank $r$ on $n$ elements}.
-Matroids $M$ that give a vertex in $\Omega_{r,n}$ are called \emph{extremal}.
+(The bar over $\mathbb{I}$ is dropped in the symmetrized indicator function.)
+Note that if $M$ and $N$ are isomorphic but unequal matroids on $[n]$, then $\bar{\mathbb{I}}(\mathcal{P}(M))\ne \bar{\mathbb{I}}(\mathcal{P}(N))$ but $\mathbb{I}(\mathcal{P}(M))=\mathbb{I}(\mathcal{P}(N))$.
+Thus, letting the symmetrized indicator function of an unlabeled matroid be the symmetrized indicator function of any (labeled) representative of its isomorphism class makes sense.
+Theorem \ref{thm:dfnested} carries over to unlabeled matroids, but we must take into account that some terms may merge.
+For instance, for the matroid $M$ in Figure \ref{fig:MuExample1}, for $\bar{\mathbb{I}}(\mathcal{P}(M))$, there are two nested matroids whose cyclic flats are $\emptyset$, $E(M)$, and a set of size two and rank $1$ (i.e., $A$ or $B$), and they give different terms in Equation (\ref{eq:lcnested}), each with coefficient $-1$; however, for $\mathbb{I}(\mathcal{P}(M))$, they give the same term, namely, the symmetrized indicator function of the unlabeled nested matroid that is encoded by the lattice path $NENNEEEE$, and its coefficient is $-2$.
+Theorem \ref{thm:dfnested} implies that the symmetrized indicator function of any unlabeled rank-$r$ matroid on $[n]$ can be written in exactly one way as an integer linear combination of the symmetrized indicator functions of unlabeled rank-$r$ nested matroids on $[n]$.
+Fix a linear order on the set $\mathcal{N}$ of all $\binom{n}{r}$ unlabeled rank-$r$ nested matroids on $[n]$.
+Let $U$ be the set of coordinate vectors of the symmetrized indicator functions of unlabeled rank-$r$ matroids on $[n]$ relative to those of the matroids in $\mathcal{N}$, so $U\subsetneq\mathbb{R}^{\binom{n}{r}}$.
+The convex hull of $U$ is the \emph{polytope $\Omega_{r,n}$ of unlabeled rank-$r$ matroids on $[n]$}.
+A matroid that gives a vertex in $\Omega_{r,n}$ is called \emph{extremal}.
 The starting point for our work is the following result from \cite[Lemma 4.3]{LuisAlex}.

 \begin{thm} Fix integers $r$ and $n$ with $0\leq r\leq n$.
 Let $f_1,f_2,\ldots,f_t$ be real-valued valuative invariants.
 Let the set $S_0$ consist of one matroid of each isomorphism type among rank-$r$ matroids on $n$ elements, and, for each $i\in [t]$, set If all matroids in $S_t$ yield the same point in the polytope $\Omega_{r,n}$, then that point is a vertex of $\Omega_{r,n}$, so all matroids in $S_t$ are then extremal. \end{thm}